Meals

 The Ordinance: no specific provisions, see general rules above.

-The Code: the maximum amount of costs of meals per person or per meal shall be HRK 500,00 (ca. EUR 66,00).
+The Code: according to Article 11 lit. b(4) of the Code costs of meals must be of moderate value amounting to maximum amount as determined in the binding Annex C (not yet defined, 2021 version of the Code referred to a maximum amount of HRK 500,00 / person /meal (ca. EUR 66,00).
 In case of international events, the maximum value of meals set in the host country shall prevail.

 Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant)